Root Canal Procedure: What to Expect During Treatment

 Your tooth will function just like any other tooth after your root canal (though you shouldn’t use the tooth for chewing until after the crown is placed on it).
 Many patients are able to return to their normal routine the day after the procedure.
 Most teeth treated with a root canal last a lifetime, and the procedure has a high rate of success.

 Like any surgery, a root canal can cause some discomfort.
-But when completed, it will spare you from further tooth pain due to decay and abscess and can save you from losing the tooth altogether.
+But when completed, it will spare you from further tooth pain due to decay and abscess, and can save you from losing the tooth altogether.

 Related Posts